A Portrait of the Struggles of the Man Who Was Dracula in No Traveler Returns: The Lost Years of Bela Lugosi

 Where does all this new info come from?
 The internet has led to many old newspaper archives being more easily accessible.
 The authors of the book were able to use the newfound research to log a more accurate picture and do their research to discover more facts.

 This is not to suggest that NO TRAVELER RETURNS is merely a logging of all Lugosi's theatrical work.
 What truly makes the work stand out is we are drawn an image of the man's complicated personal life and his struggles to remain employed when work in Hollywood dried up.

 Bela Lugosi's career in the late 1940s involved performing in summer stock or at engagements at small theaters at other times during the year.
 To understand what his professional life was like, one has to look at the bookings he was offered.

-What no one can really disagree with is the fact audiences did remember Bela Lugosi from his legendary appearance as Dracula in the classic Universal film.
+What no one can disagree with is the fact audiences did remember Bela Lugosi from his legendary appearance as Dracula in the classic Universal film.
 He was also remembered for his various other film appearances.
 The problem Lugosi faced was he was considered a B Movie actor and yesterday's news.
-Appearances in major cities with long runs in major plays was not going to be an option.
-Trading in on his fame to play in 700 seat venues in small towns all throughout the United States was an option available to him.
+Appearances in major cities with long runs in major plays were not going to be an option.
+Trading in on his fame to play in 700 seat venues in small towns throughout the United States was available to him.
 While far from the most luxurious life, it was a way to make a living.

 FINAL VERDICT: HIGHLY RECOMMENDED FOR FANS OF BELA LUGOSI MOVIES

 Anyone who has a fond affinity for Bela Lugosi, his movie career, and his life should invest in this great book.
-NO TRAVELER RETURNS definitely is one of the best historical and character sketches of a horror icon you will ever read.
+NO TRAVELER RETURNS is one of the best historical and character sketches of a horror icon you will ever read.